Positron emission tomography (PET) scans are used to produce detailed three-dimensional images of the inside of the body.

 PET scans are usually carried out on an outpatient basis.
 This means you won’t need to stay in hospital overnight.

 It’s important to arrive on time for your scan, as the radiotracer used has a short shelf-life and your scan may be cancelled if you’re late.

 Your appointment letter will mention anything you need to do to prepare for your scan.

-You will usually be advised not to eat anything for six hours beforehand.
+You’ll usually be advised not to eat anything for 6 hours beforehand.
 Drinking is allowed, but you should ideally just drink water.
 You should also avoid strenuous exercise for 24 hours before your appointment.